Henry VII: The Forgotten Tudor

 The future King Henry VII was born on 28 January 1457 in Pembroke Castle the son of Edmund Tudor, Earl of Richmond, and his wife Lady Margaret Beaufort, his birth both difficult and protracted was only less traumatic perhaps, than his conception.

 Lady Margaret, small and delicate, had been made pregnant by her husband less than a year after marrying him aged just twelve in an act of child rape that was deemed unacceptable even then.
 Indeed, so damaged was she by the assault that despite the safe delivery of a son she would never conceive again.
-That was the price she paid for her husband’s amorous attentions in an age when a woman’s fecundity was both her value as a bride and her security against harm.
-That he would never darken her door again, dying within a few months of the plague was scant recompense for the damage he had but the son he had sired so brutally would be.
+That was the price she paid for her husband’s amorous attention in an age when a woman’s fecundity was both her value as a bride and her security against harm.
+That he would never darken her door again, dying within a few months of the plague was scant recompense for the damage he had done but the son he had sired so brutally would be.

 It was only through his mother that the young Henry had any claim to the throne at all, tenuous as it was.
 She was the daughter of John Beaufort, Duke of Somerset the third (and bastard) son of John of Gaunt who was in turn the fourth son of King Edward III.
-Her marriage to a Tudor, servants of the Crown rather than implicit in the Royal line of succession may have appeared to some a sign of diminished status but not in her eyes.
+Her marriage to a Tudor, servants of the Crown rather than in the line of succession may have appeared to some a sign of diminished status but not in her eyes.
 She knew the value of her son to the House of Lancaster and that it would only increase over time.
 If nothing else, her unceasing work on his behalf would see to that for she never doubted her son’s right to the throne even if few others for now at least agreed.

-With Edward IV securely on the throne it appeared the family squabble between the Houses of Lancaster and York had been settled once and for in the latter’s favour, and maybe it would have been had events taken their expected course but years of idleness and over-indulgence had taken their toll on the once physically impressive King.
-Even so, his death on the 9 April, 1483, at the age of just 40, was both sudden and unexpected.
+With Edward IV securely on the throne it appeared the family squabble between the Houses of Lancaster and York had been settled once and for in the latter’s favour, and maybe it would have been had events taken their expected course, but years of idleness and over-indulgence had taken their toll on the once physically impressive King.
+Even so, his death on the 9 April 1483, at the age of just 40, was both sudden and unexpected.

-Perhaps aware of his failing health Edward fretted over the fate of his sons, the 12 year old heir to the throne Edward, Prince of Wales and his younger brother Richard, Duke of York.
+Perhaps aware of his failing health Edward fretted over the fate of his sons, the 12-year-old heir to the throne Edward, Prince of Wales and his younger brother Richard, Duke of York.
 Who could he trust to do right by them?
 Little had been forgotten or forgiven from the decades of conflict neither had ambition been tempered or dulled by the humiliation of defeat - many a villainy lay hidden behind the mask of friendship.
 Who then, in the event of his death would protect his family and preserve the dynasty?

 The one man he believed he could trust was his brother Richard, Duke of Gloucester, who had never been less than loyal and had indeed harmed his own reputation by his willingness to do the King’s dirty work.
 He was also a good uncle to his nephews, or so it seemed.
 It gave Edward peace of mind to know that in case of his death his son’s would be given over to his brother’s care.